dephell/dephell/docs/use-warehouse.md

 ]
 ```

-## Repositories from dependency file
+## Dependency file

-Some dependency formats supports explicit repository specification.
+Some dependency formats support explicit repository specification.
 These repositories always have higher priority than specified in config.

 `requirements.txt`: